borwahs/jekyll-read-more/README.md

 A [Liquid Filter](http://liquidmarkup.org/) to determine if a [Jekyll](http://jekyllrb.com/) Post has an excerpt to display and retrieve the excerpt to use on a list page for read more capability.

+## Installation

+This Liquid Filter is designed specifically for Jekyll.
+This plugin can be installed directly to the `_plugins/` directory by dropping the contents of the `lib` directory into the `_plugins` folder.

+See [documentation on installing Jekyll plugins](http://jekyllrb.com/docs/plugins/#installing-a-plugin) for more detailed instructions.

 ## Usage